 the last quarter century into new online resources that will include the

-update and relaunching of our web matrix map of information about
+update and relaunch of our web matrix map of information about

-Autism.
-Our last matrix focused on fact-based information grounded in
+Autism with a radical new focus.
+Our last home page matrix focused on usual fact-based information grounded in

-scientific research.
+scientific research on Autism and developmental models of practice.
 Over the years, we applied and shared this knowledge

 and supported other non-profits in their work to do the same locally